scalable-arch/ECC-exercise/01_Basic/04_G_H_Matrix_transformation/README.md

 # Objectives
 - Understand the transformation process from H-Matrix to G-Matrix.
 - Both systematic and non-systematic code.
-- H-Matrix.txt as input and generates the corresponding G-Matrix.txt
+- Construct a G-matrix corresponding to the H-Matrix.
 - I recommend outputting the entire process of H to G-Matrix conversion.

 # Overview
 ![An Overview of the exercise](https://github.com/xyz123479/ECC-exercise/blob/main/01_Basic/02_72_64_Hsiao_code/%5B72%2C%2064%5D%20Hsiao%20code.png)

 # To do
-- Fill the Matrix_transformation.py code
+- Fill in the Matrix_transformation.py code

 # Getting Started
 - $ python Matrix_transformation.py